Differential graded Brauer groups over dg-rings: Introduction

 \section{Introduction}

 Differential graded algebras (dg-algebras for short) were defined by Cartan in 1954 \cite{Cartandg}, and proved to be a most essential tool in homological algebra, algebraic topology, algebraic geometry, differential geometry and many other subjects.
-Most astonishing, a ring theory point of view was not taken in their studies, until very recently.
+Most astonishing, a ring theoretic point of view was not considered, until very recently.
 Aldrich and Garcia-Rozas characterized acyclic dg-algebras completely \cite{Tempest-Garcia-Rochas}.
 Orlov \cite{Orlov1} considered finite dimensional dg-algebras over a field from an algebraic geometry point of view.
-Goodbody \cite{Goodbody}, the second author \cite{dgorders,dgGoldie,dgseparable,dgHopkins} and Orlov \cite{Orlov2} studied the ring theory of dg-algebras with respect to several point of views and directions.
-A general observation is that the property needed is asked for the graded ring formed by the cycles of the dg-algebra.
-An important achievement for the present paper is that in \cite{dgfields} dg-division algebras were defined as those dg-algebras without non trivial left or right dg-ideal, and that it could be shown that this is equivalent to the property that the cycles of the dg-algebras form a graded-division algebra (cf \cite{vanGeel}, see also \cite{gradedrings,NastasescuVanOystaen}).
-Dg-division algebras are either acyclic or the differential is $0$ and then the algebra is a graded-division ring.
+Goodbody \cite{Goodbody}, the second author \cite{dgorders,dgBrauer,dgGoldie,dgfields,dgseparable,dgHopkins} and Orlov \cite{Orlov2} studied the ring theory of dg-algebras with respect to several point of views and directions.
+The purpose of this present paper is to continue our aim to understand the ring theoretic behaviour of dg-algebras.

-In \cite{dgBrauer} the second author defined a dg-Brauer group for ordinary fields whose elements are equivalence classes of central simple algebras, which happen to be a differential graded algebra.
-The equivalence relations takes into account the dg-structure, and the so-defined dg-Brauer group is isomorphic to the Brauer group of the base field.
-Brauer groups of rings proved to be a powerful invariant and are subject to intensive study (cf Grothendieck~\cite{GrothgroupedeBrauerI,GrothgroupedeBrauerII,GrothgroupedeBrauerIII}, Caenepeel \cite{CaenepeelBrauergroupsHopfalgebras}, Caenepeel and van Oystaeyen \cite{caenepeelvanoystaeyen}, Colliot-Th\'el\`enes~\cite{Colliotthelenes}).
-For the most classical case we refer to \cite{MaximalOrders}.
+A starting point for the present paper is that in \cite{dgfields} dg-division algebras were defined as those dg-algebras without non trivial left or right dg-ideal, and that it could be shown that this is equivalent to the property that the cycles of the dg-algebras form a graded-division algebra (cf \cite{vanGeel}, see also \cite{gradedrings,NastasescuVanOystaen}).
+It is proved there that dg-division algebras are either acyclic or the differential is $0$ and then the algebra is a graded-division ring.
+This is another case of our general observation is that frequently the property needed for the dg-algebra is asked for the graded ring formed by the cycles of the dg-algebra.